bcgov/platform-developer-docs/src/docs/app-monitoring/sysdig-monitor-setup-team.md

 **Name and Namespace:**
-The `sysdig-team` custom resource should be created in your Openshift project set `tools` namespace.
+The `sysdig-team` custom resource should be created in your OpenShift project set `tools` namespace.
 Name it using the license plate number for your project set to make sure it's unique.

 **Team Description:**
 Add a description for the sysdig team.